Watagon/learning-freeswitch/README.md

 The 'freeswitch' window will have freeswitch in CLI mode.
 So you can experiment issuing commands to it (try 'help').

-Obs: sngrep2 is a fork of [sngrep](https://github.com/irontec/sngrep) with support for RFC2833 DTMF and MRCP support.
+Obs: sngrep2 is a fork of [sngrep](https://github.com/irontec/sngrep) with support for parsing of RFC2833 DTMF and MRCP.

 ## Test-driven development